-Thank you very much for your interest in this trip.
-If you want to recall them, please use the QR code shown below or use the following link: https://www.itravel.com/select/6170-fraser-island-excursion
+Thank you for your interest in this trip.
+If you want to revisit this page, use the QR-code shown or use the following link: http://www.itravel.com/select/6170-fraser-island-excursion

 Lake McKenzie is the most popular lake on the world's largest sand island.

-This excursion will take you to Fraser Island, a must-see spot for any Australia vacation!
-It is the largest sand island in the world and the southernmost in the Great Barrier Reef.
-Unspoiled beaches, sandy cliffs and impressive inland rainforests make the island a UNESCO World Heritage Site.
+This excursion will takes you to Fraser Island, the largest sand island in the world and the southernmost in the Great Barrier Reef.
+Unspoiled beaches, sand cliffs and impressive inland rainforests make the island a UNESCO World Heritage Site.